Last Updated on

 10. Coenzyme Q10

-Taking this supplement helps improve fertility both in men and women.
+Taking this supplement helps improve fertility in men and women.
 It is a fat-soluble vitamin-like compound that occurs naturally in a human body.
 It is not naturally produced by the body hence must be consumed with food.
 It is an essential substance for the function of cells.
-It is known to increase sperm count and the recommended daily dose is 30-200 mg divided throughout the day.
+It improves embryo quality and has high fertilisation rates in women.
+It is also known to increase sperm count and the recommended daily dose is 30-200 mg divided throughout the day.
 It can be found in meat, fatty fish, whole grains.

 11. L- Carnitine